Skip to main content

 • However, more 'fundamental' or 'extreme' a Muslim becomes, more religious he becomes and thus dangerous he becomes to the society: he is bound to become anti-social and restless; examples of which can be seen in the society.
 He will learn to love his 'religious brethren' but ridicule, look down upon and mock those outside; more he feels like 'converting' others to Islam.
 He will look to kill the 'khafirs' and establish a Islamic Law.

-• It is better than a Hindu is extreme, on the contrary it is better that a Muslim is moderate.
+• It is better if a Hindu is extreme, on the contrary it is better that a Muslim is moderate.
 Sam Harris aptly says in his talk "The only problem with Islamic fundamentalist are the fundamentals of Islam".

 • So, 'religious extremism' is not the problem but it is the direction a religion leads one to in that 'extreme' mindset that is.
 I am not referring to the scriptures themselves but the effect they may have on those who follow them.
 The danger is in following things 'religiously' and not living by the spirit of the scriptures; in now using a scripture as a reference or a guiding principle but a verbatim word of God.